Mathématique: Chapter 4

 Rush narrowed his eyes.

-Young looked back at the closed door, surrounded by the mess of his semi-unpacked belongings—half of which he never wanted to see again, half of which he had never really wanted to own in the first place—and thought about Telford, taking command of SG-3.
+Young looked back at the closed door, surrounded by the mess of his semi-unpacked belongings—half of which he never wanted to see again, half of which he’d never wanted to own in the first place—and thought about Telford, taking command of SG-3.

 “Feeling a touch of nostalgia for our gun-wielding past, are we?”
-Rush said, copying Young’s dry delivery but managing to file his tone into something with more of an edge.
+Rush copied Young’s dry delivery but filed his tone into something with more edge.

 “Would it kill you to be polite?”
 Young growled.
-“I just saved you from probably hours, maybe days of torture courtesy of the Lucian Alliance, no thanks to you, by the way.
+“I just saved you from probably hours, maybe days of torture, no thanks to you, by the way.
 I’m also letting you sleep on my couch.
 Again.”

 “I won’t be sleeping.”

-“Whatever,” Young growled, bringing a hand to rest over his lower back.
-“I’m taking a shower and then I’m going to bed.
+“Whatever.”
+Young brought a hand to rest over his aching lower back.
+“I’m taking a shower and going to bed.
 You can do whatever the hell you want, as long as you don’t leave.”

 “I’ll need your computer,” Rush informed him.